Aldenham School: Aldenham and its influence on football

+The Football Annual of 1873, edited by Charles W. Alcock, secretary of the Football Association and of Surrey County Cricket Club, states that Aldenham School Football Club was founded in 1825.
+Consequently, Aldenham School arguably had the earliest organised football club in the history of the game (a distinction often awarded to Sheffield which began 29 years later in 1854).
+JR Witty, a long-standing member of staff at the Football Association wrote, "It was at such schools as Eton, Harrow, Westminster, Shrewsbury, Winchester and Aldenham and the like that Association Football, governed by the Laws of the Game which now operate, had its real formation."

 Masters

 Before the school was rebuilt and enlarged in 1824, the head of the school was known as the Master.
 The founder, Richard Platt, arranged that when there was a vacancy, St John's College, Cambridge, was to nominate three Masters of Arts, from whom the Brewers' Company would appoint one.